tylerharter/cs301-projects/fall18/p5/README.md

 # Introduction to Command Line inputs

-Important Note :  In this project we will be working on using commandline arguments to pass inputs to your program.
+**Important Note:** In this project, we will be working on using commandline arguments to pass inputs to your program.
 Command-line arguments are specified while running the program file on the commandline.
 For example consider the following:

 ```python
 python main.py upper "Steven Spielberg"
 ```

-The above will pass the two arguments upper and "Steven Spielberg" to main.py via the command line and are called commandline arguments.
+The above will pass the two arguments `upper` and `"Steven Spielberg"` to main.py via the command line and are called commandline arguments.
 We have written code inside the main.py file provided to you to read these arguments and provide to you for use in defining the functions for this project.
 In the code provided to you, the command line arguments are called command1 and command2.
 In the above example, command1 contains the string "upper" and command2 contains the string "Steven Spielberg".
 You will be enabling functionality for these command line arguments, so that you can use the functions you write directly from the command line!